All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will tirzepatide affect my teen's height or growth?

-Current evidence does not show negative effects on linear growth from GLP-1 based medications in adolescents.
-However, adequate nutrition must be maintained, and growth should be tracked at every physician visit.
+Current evidence doesn't show negative effects on linear growth from GLP-1 based medications in adolescents.
+But adequate nutrition must be maintained, and growth should be tracked at every physician visit.

 How do I get tirzepatide covered by insurance for my teen?